AyushVishu15/Afame_Technologies/README.md

 # Movie Rating Prediction

-This repository contains the **Movie Rating Prediction** project completed for the Data Science Internship at **Afame Technologies**.
-The project builds a machine learning model to predict movie ratings based on features like genre, director, and actors using an IMDb dataset of Indian movies.
+A machine learning application to predict movie ratings based on features like genre, director, and actors using an IMDb dataset of Indian movies.

 ## Project Overview
 - **Objective**: Develop a regression model to predict movie ratings using features such as genre, director, and actors.